1996 Atlanta Braves season

 The 1996 Atlanta Braves season was the 126th season in the history of the franchise and 31st season in the city of Atlanta.
-They secured a regular season record of 96-66 and reached the World Series, where they lost to the underdog New York Yankees in six games, failing to defend its championship in 1995.
-Heavily favored and seen as one of the greatest Braves teams in history and despite taking a 2-0 lead, the Braves unexpectedly lost the next 4 games.
-This World Series appearance was their fourth appearance in the last 5 years as a franchise, excluding the strike shortened season.
+They had a regular season record of 96–66 and reached the World Series, where they lost to the underdog New York Yankees in six games, failing to defend their championship in 1995.
+Heavily favored and seen as one of the greatest Braves teams in history and despite taking a 2–0 lead, the Braves unexpectedly lost the next 4 games.
+This World Series appearance was their fourth appearance in the last 5 years as a franchise, excluding the strike-abbreviated 1994 season.
 Atlanta won its seventh division title (second in the National League East, the other five in the NL West) and its fifth in six years.
 In the previous round, Atlanta completed a miraculous comeback.
-After trailing in the NLCS to St. Louis three games to one, Atlanta outscored St. Louis 32-1 in games five through seven to complete the comeback.
-The collapse was remembered as one of the largest in North American sports history.
+After trailing in the NLCS to St. Louis three games to one, Atlanta outscored St. Louis 32–1 in games five through seven to complete the comeback.

 The 1996 season was the Braves' final season at Atlanta–Fulton County Stadium, with Game 5 of the 1996 World Series being the last game played in the stadium.
-Atlanta–Fulton County Stadium was also served as a venue during the 1996 Summer Olympics held in Atlanta, prompting the Braves to go on an extended road trip as their stadium hosted the baseball competition.
+Atlanta–Fulton County Stadium also served as a venue during the 1996 Summer Olympics held in Atlanta, prompting the Braves to go on an extended road trip as their stadium hosted the baseball competition.
 Following the closing ceremonies of the 1996 Summer Paralympics, Centennial Olympic Stadium was reconstructed as planned into Turner Field, which would become the home of the Braves for the next 20 seasons.
+This was also the final season for Ted Turner as the owner of the Braves.
+The team would be acquired (along with TBS) by Time Warner in October 1996, following the World Series.

+Atlanta had an excellent pitching staff, which set an MLB record with 1,245 strikeouts, besting the 1969 Houston Astros.
+The record was surpassed by 4 teams in 2001.